+Rent Income

 Line 6.
-Rent Income

-Enter the amount computed at Part IV, line 3 on Part I, line 6, column (A).
-Enter the amount computed at Part IV, line 5 on Part I, line 6, column (B).
+Enter the amount computed on Part IV, line 3, on Part I, line 6, column (A).
+Enter the amount computed on Part IV, line 5, on Part I, line 6, column (B).

+Unrelated Debt-Financed Income

 Line 7.
-Unrelated Debt-Financed Income

-Enter the amount computed at Part V, line 8 on Part I, line 7, column (A).
-Enter the amount computed at Part V, line 10 on Part I, line 7, column (B).
+Enter the amount computed on Part V, line 8, on Part I, line 7, column (A).
+Enter the amount computed on Part V, line 10, on Part I, line 7, column (B).

+Interest, Annuities, Royalties, and Rents From a Controlled Organization

 Line 8.
-Interest, Annuities, Royalties, and Rents From a Controlled Organization

 Enter the sum of columns 5 and 10 from Part VI on Part I, line 8, column (A).
 Enter the sum of columns 6 and 11 from Part VI on Part I, line 8, column (B).

+Investment Income of a Section 501(c)(7), (9), or (17) Organization

 Line 9.
-Investment Income of a Section 501(c) (7), (9), or (17) Organization

-Enter the sum of amounts in Part VII, column 2 on Part I, line 9, column (A).
-Enter the sum of amounts in Part VII, column 5 on Part I, line 9, column (B).
+Enter the sum of amounts from Part VII, column 2, on Part I, line 9, column (A).
+Enter the sum of amounts in Part VII, column 5, on Part I, line 9, column (B).

+Exploited Exempt Activity Income, Other Than Advertising Income

 Line 10.
-Exploited Exempt Activity Income, Other Than Advertising Income

-Enter the amount computed at Part VIII, line 2 on Part I, line 10, column (A).
-Enter the amount computed at Part VIII, line 3 on Part I, line 10, column (B).
+Enter the amount computed on Part VIII, line 2, on Part I, line 10, column (A).
+Enter the amount computed on Part VIII, line 3, on Part I, line 10, column (B).

+Advertising Income

 Line 11.
-Advertising Income

-Enter the amount computed at Part IX, line 2 on Part I, line 11, column (A).
-Enter the amount computed at Part IX, line 3 on Part I, line 11, column (B).
+Enter the amount computed on Part IX, line 2, on Part I, line 11, column (A).
+Enter the amount computed on Part IX, line 3, on Part I, line 11, column (B).

+Other Income

 Line 12.
-Other Income

-Enter on Part I, line 12 any item of unrelated business income from a particular trade or business that isn't reportable elsewhere on the return.
+Enter on Part I, line 12, any item of unrelated business income from a particular trade or business that isn't reportable elsewhere on the return.
 Attach a statement describing the sources of the other income and their amounts.
 Such amounts may include:

-- Recoveries of bad debts deducted in earlier years under the specific charge-off method; - The amount from Form 6478, Alcohol and Cellulosic Biofuel Fuels Credit (if applicable); - The amount from Form 8864, Biodiesel and Renewable Diesel Fuels Credit (if applicable); and - Proceeds received from employer-owned life insurance contracts issued after August 17, 2006 (complete and attach Form 8925).
+- Recoveries of bad debts deducted in earlier years under the specific charge-off method: - The amount from Form 6478, Biofuel Producer Credit (if applicable); - The amount from Form 8864, Biodiesel, Renewable Diesel, or Sustainable Aviation Fuels Credit (if applicable); and - Proceeds received from employer-owned life insurance contracts issued after August 17, 2006 (complete and attach Form 8925); and - The amount of payroll tax credit taken by an employer on its 2022 employment tax returns (Forms 941, 943, and 944) for qualified paid sick and qualified paid family leave under the FFCRA and the ARP (both the nonrefundable and refundable portions).
+These amounts must be included in gross income for the tax year that includes the last day of the calendar quarter with respect to which the credit is allowed.